Search Menu

 • Blockages that require emergency surgery

 Yes, you can feed your dog turkey safely, as long as you follow the above guidelines.
-However, feeding table scraps to dogs on a regular basis can lead to obesity, which causes a host of problems, including diabetes, hypertension, joint stress, diarrhea, and hip dysplasia.
-If your dog has an upset stomach, consult your vet and consider an over-the-counter diarrhea treatment.
+However, feeding table scraps to dogs on a regular basis can lead to a dog that’s obese, which causes a host of problems, including diabetes, hypertension, and joint stress.
+If your dog has an upset stomach after eating turkey, consult your vet and consider an over-the-counter dog diarrhea treatment.

-If you have any more questions, talk with your vet about how to feed turkey safely to your dog.
+If you have more questions, talk with your vet about how to safely feed turkey to your dog.

 Related article: Can Dogs Eat Garlic?